Cadasta/cadasta-docs/en/02-organizations.md

 ### Overview{#overview}

-Organizations in the Cadasta System represent organizations in the real world – typically NGOs who are working with communities to help them document their land rights.
+Organizations in the Cadasta System represent organizations in the real world – typically NGOs who are working with communities to help them document their land rights and resource.
 This section outlines how to [create](#creating-a-new-organization) & [edit](#editing-your-organizations-information) organizations in the Cadasta Platform, along with how to [add organization members](#adding-organization-members) and [assign permissions to them](#editing-member-organization-permissions).

 ### Creating a New Organization {#creating-a-new-organization}

 If your organization doesn't already exist in the Cadasta platform, then one of the first things you need to do is set up your organization's account.
-You'll use your organizational account to manage projects, organization members, data collection forms, and more.
+You'll use this account to manage projects, organization members, data collection questionnaires, and more.

 ##### 1. Log in & Navigate to the Organizations Page

-Log into your account, which will take you to the main Cadasta Platform page.
+First, log into your account, which will take you to the main Cadasta Platform page.
 In the upper right, select the **Organizations** button.

 ![](/assets/cadasta-main-platform-organization-button.png)

 ##### 2. Add Your Organization

 On the next page, you'll see an index of all the organizations using the Cadasta Platform.
-Select **Add** on the upper right to add your organization.
+To add yours, select **Add** on the upper right.

 ![](/assets/add-organization-button.png)

 ##### 3. Enter Your Organization's Information

 On the page that follows, provide your organization name, a brief description, the URL for your organization's website and your own contact information as well.
-If you'd like, you can add additional contacts for your organization here as well.
+If you'd like, you can add additional contacts here as well.

-_**NOTE!**_ _Adding someones contact information here does not create user accounts for them within the Cadasta Platform. _
+_**NOTE!**_ _Adding someone's contact information here does not create user accounts for them within the Cadasta Platform. _

 ![](/assets/add-organization-info.png)

 Once you hit save...

-##### Congratulations!
+**Congratulations!**

 You've established an organization within the Cadasta Platform!